Superfat vs. lye discount – the difference to know

 In other words, if you add for example coconut oil at trace, its saturated fatty acids will saponify quicker than for example unsaturated fatty acids of the olive oil that was in the mix from the very beginning.
 At the end, there will be more of the olive oil fatty acids unsaponified in your soap than fatty acids of the coconut oil, even if this was added last.

-The only way how to control the non-saponification of your superfat oils is to add them after the saponification is completed – e.g. in the hot process soap.
+This means that the only way how to control the non-saponification of your superfat oils is to add them after the saponification is completed – e.g. in the hot process soap.

 How much did you really superfat your soap?